Adlumin/RubyLogWatcher/README.md

 These found events are scrapped out of the log file and posted on to AWS Elastic Search (where developers with less or no privilage to the EC2 instance can review it)

-This Log watcher can be installed on any Linux OS using "systemctl" type daemon setting,  which can be found in the folder:installscript
+This Log watcher can be installed on any Linux OS using "systemctl" type daemon setting,  which can be found in the folder: InstallUninstallScript